-To apply for help, just complete the Patient and Public Involvement request form (PDF, 94KB) and return it to [email protected].
+If you're ready to connect with people affected by Parkinson's just complete the Patient and Public Involvement request form (Word, 94KB) and return it to [email protected].

 It really has given me a whole new perspective of what science and research is and should be about.
 Just hearing what all the attendees had to say about their experiences and feelings about research was such a benefit to myself as a researcher, as a scientist and, in fact, as a person.Dr Mark Mikkelsen - Postdoctoral Research Scientist